List of New Hampshire historical markers (76–100): 89. Major General John Sullivan 1740–1795

-"Revolutionary patriot, soldier, politician, first Grand Master of Masons in New Hampshire, and a resident of Durham.
+Note: prior to 2021, this marker had different wording.
+(Note: The original wording was: "Revolutionary patriot, soldier, politician, first Grand Master of Masons in New Hampshire, and a resident of Durham.
 He left the Continental Congress to serve under Washington from Cambridge to Valley Forge.
 Commanded at Rhode Island in 1778, and led campaign against the Six Nations in New York in 1779.
 Re-entered Congress, then served three terms as Governor of New Hampshire.
-Led fight for ratification of U.S. Constitution and became a federal district judge."
+Led fight for ratification of U.S. Constitution and became a federal district judge.")